kristopolous/js-copypasta/README.md

 Let's get started

+  * ready - a module that can add ".ready" to an object
   * when - runs a block of code when a global is defined
   * req - loads a script and then runs a when
   * multi - runs multiple functions through a single assignment